The Different Factors That Determine the Rate on a Mortgage

 At today’s rates, homeowners with a 15-year loan term will pay 64% less mortgage interest than with a comparable 30-year loan, as a 15-year mortgage requires just $28,000 of mortgage interest per $100,000 borrowed.
 Whereas 30-year loans pay $81,000 per hundred-thousand dollars borrowed.

 As the payment on a 15 year mortgage is quite often too expensive for many borrowers to pay each month,a 20 year or 25 year fixed is also a great way to save interest over the term of a loan, as a 25 and 20 year payment is more affordable.

-We can even help homeowners refinance into a 27 or 23 year fixed for example.
-This is a great option for someone who has been paying on their 30-year mortgage for a few years, but do not want to start the loan back on a 30 year term.
-This is called the “YOURgage” program, Click HERE for more information.
+We can even help homeowners refinance into a 27, 22 or 18-year fixed rate mortgage term too.
+This is called the “YOURgage” program, whereby you can choose any fixed term between 11 – 30 years on your mortgage.
+This is a great option for someone who has been paying on their 30-year mortgage for a couple of years, or for someone who wants to retire in say 18 years, but do not want to start their mortgage back on a 30 year term.
+Click HERE for more information how to qualify.

 P.S.
-Please join my Facebook page for faster updates on any new mortgage programs that become available, as well as other industry news.
+Please join my Facebook page for faster updates on any new mortgage programs that become available and other industry news.

 This entry was posted on Tuesday, February 7th, 2012 at 9:42 pm and is filed under The Different Factors That Determine the Rate on a Mortgage.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.